 - In the Box

 I bought the Sea to Summit AirLite towel along with a whole bunch of other Sea to Summit gear, and they all came together in a small cardboard box.
+I bought the AirLite towel in an Extra-Large size, which is the biggest size for the AirLite towel.

 Here’s what the front and back of the Sea to Summit AirLite Towel looks like: